 The Rainy River Mine (RRM) is located in the Rainy River District, in northwestern Ontario in Chapple Township, approximately 65 kilometers (km) northwest of Fort Frances and 420 km west of Thunder Bay.
 The mine includes an open pit mine, a mill, tailings management area (TMA), process water and water treatment structures.
-The project is currently in its second year of construction and close to operations in late 2017 at the time of this Operation, Maintenance and Surveillance (OMS) manual update (to August 15, 2017).
+The project is currently in its third year of construction and first year of operations at the time of this Operation, Maintenance and Surveillance (OMS) manual update (to September 10, 2018).